thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 * **Success:**
   * If related entity was found, even if the specified **Data to fetch** doesn't exist for the related entity.
 * **Failure:**
-  * If related entity wasn't found, or unexpected error occurs during data retrieval.
+  * If related entity wasn't found.
+  * If unexpected error occurs during fetching of entity's data.

 **Usage example**